Best Sleeping Pads for Backpacking of 2026

 We’ve said it before and we’ll say it again: it doesn’t matter how warm your sleeping bag is.
 If your sleeping pad has a low r-value, you’ll likely still feel cold.
 Your sleeping bag and pad work together as a system–and we’d argue that system is the top place backpackers should invest in quality gear.

 Here's another tip: insulation doesn't always equal the height of the air mattress.
 We discovered that even a two-feet-thick blow-up air mattress for use at home won't cut it camping on cool nights.
 Instead of height, check the R-value, which measures insulation.
 R-value is why a short foam pad like the Z Lite can feel warmer than a cheap, thick air mattress.
+Insulation works by creating a layer of warmth between you and the cold ground.
+That’s one reason a sleeping pad with an r-value is almost always feel warmer than a camping cot (all other factors being equal).

 Comfort

 A good sleeping pad helps you get the best night’s sleep possible, and part of a good night’s sleep is feeling comfortable.
 There are generally two types of sleeping pads: closed-cell foam sleeping pads, which are thinner and more utilitarian in nature, and inflatable sleeping pads (aka, air-sprung cells), which are thicker and loft you off the ground.
 Inflatable sleeping pads tend to be more comfortable and have a higher R-value than closed-cell foam pads, but the latter can also be used as sit pads during the day–and they’re significantly cheaper and more durable than inflatables.
 No sleeping pad will feel as comfortable as a bed, but it’s worth considering how far from that bed-like experience you want to get.
+If a sleeping pad isn’t comfortable enough for you, consider a lightweight backpacking camping cot.

 Comparing the Z Lite with the NEMO Switchback.
 Photo courtesy Liz Thomas.